jacopotagliabue/MLSys-NYU-2022/README.md

 ## Suggested complementary / additional readings

 The main topics - Time Series, Fraud Detection, MLOps, RecSys etc. - are all huge, and we could obviously just scratch the surface.
-Aside from all the references to be found in the weeklys slides and READMEs, these are few good places to further explore this world.
+Aside from all the references to be found in the slides and READMEs, these are few good places to further explore this world.

 ### Machine Learning
 * [Deep Learning with Python](https://www.amazon.com/Learning-Python-Second-Fran%C3%A7ois-Chollet/dp/1617296864): great practical intro to ML concepts and the basics of DL using Keras.